 He mārama te reo Māori.
 Kei konei hoki ētahi hononga ki te Tikanga ā-Iwi me te Hauora.
 Nō Ngā Puhi te kaituhi nā reira ka rangona te reo o Te Taitokerau.

 Some storylines from the first novel are revisited.
-However, a new problem escalates and causes conflict amongst the whānau.
-The novel also highlights everyday issues that are prevalent in teenage society like teen pregnancy, drug abuse, relationships, competition and love.
+However, a new problem escalates and causes conflict among the whānau.
+The novel also highlights everyday issues that are prevalent in teenage society, such as teen pregnancy, drug abuse, relationships, competition and love.

 The Māori language used is very accessible for the intended audience.
 Some issues discussed may also be aligned with Tikanga ā-Iwi and Hauora curricula.
-This story is written in Ngā Puhi dialect where the author is from.
+This story is written in the dialect of Ngā Puhi, the iwi the author is from.